Health Concern On Your Mind?

 WebMD offers tips on how to best care for the personal needs of someone with Alzheimer's disease.

-Exercise is important for people with a diagnosis of Alzheimer's disease.
-WebMD offers suggestions for a fitness regimen.
+Proper nutrition is especially important for people with Alzheimer's disease.

 WebMD does not provide medical advice, diagnosis or treatment.
 See additional information.